Bob Lee Swagger

 Bob Lee "the Nailer" Swagger is a fictional character created by Stephen Hunter.
-He is the protagonist of a series of 12 novels (as of 2022) that relate his life during and after the Vietnam War—starting with Point of Impact (1993) up to the most recent Targeted (2022).
-Swagger is also the protagonist of both the 2007 film and the 2016 TV series Shooter, each based on Point of Impact.
-Creator Stephen Hunter has stated that Swagger is loosely based on USMC Scout Sniper Carlos Hathcock.
+He is the protagonist of a series of 12 novels (as of 2022) that relate his life during and after the Vietnam War, starting with Point of Impact (1993) up to the most recent Targeted (2022).
+Swagger is the protagonist of the 2007 film and the 2016 TV series Shooter, each based on Point of Impact.
+Hunter has said that Swagger is loosely based on Carlos Hathcock, a U.S. Marine Corps Scout Sniper.